 If you see a downed power line call 911 immediately.
 For more safety information about downed power lines click here.

 Flooding or fallen trees may cause traffic back-ups and road closures.
 Road closures will be posted at www.cityofmillvalley.org as they are reported.
 Check www.mvtraffic.org for updates on traffic before your trip.

-We urge residents to initiate their winter preparedness measures early in the season by seeking sand and sandbags should they need them.
+We urge residents to take preparedness measures by seeking sand and sandbags should they need them.
 Sand and bags can be purchased at local hardware stores.
 Watch a video on how to fill and place sandbags.